roots/docs/docs/trellis/master/composer-http-basic-authentication.md

 ```

 If the private repository doesn't use a password (because the username contains
-an API key for example), you'll need to set an empty password like this:
+an API key for example), you'll need to omit `password` like this:

 ```yaml
 # group_vars/<env>/vault.yml